-An individual or entity which has signed a provider agreement as specified in A.R.S. §36-2904 and that has a subcontract with an AHCCCS Contractor to provide services prescribed in A.R.S. §36-2901 et seq.
+An individual or entity which has signed a provider agreement as specified in A.R.S. §36-2904 and that has a subcontract is authorized through a subcontract with an AHCCCS Contractor to provide services prescribed in A.R.S. §36-2901 et seq. for members enrolled with the Contractor.